VKrukovich/guides/src/pages/git/index.md

 It's important that the Git directory is installed in the project root folder.
 Git can track files in subfolders, but it won't track files located in a parent folder relative to the Git directory.

+### Switching Branches
+Great!
+Now if you type git branch you'll see two local branches: a main branch named master and your new branch named clean_up.
+You can switch branches using the git checkout <branch> command.
+Try it now to switch to the clean_up branch:
+`git checkout clean_up`

 ### Get Help in Git <a name="get-help-in-git"></a>
 If you forget how any command works in Git, you can access Git help from the command line several ways:
 ```shell